fdazen/fda-documentation/users.md

-- Click on the blue link _Save User_ at the bottom of the screen:
+- Click on the blue link _Save User_ at the bottom of the screen, when finished:

 ![20c.png]({{site.baseurl}}/images/20c.png)